-Bitcoin was first proposed in 2009 by an individual (or individuals) publishing under the pseudonym Satoshi Nakamoto as a means for creating a currency system operating independently of existing banks or financial institutions via an autonomous decentralized ledger system known as a blockchain.
+Bitcoin was first proposed in 2009 by an individual (or individuals) publishing under the pseudonym Satoshi Nakamoto as a means for creating a currency system operating independently of existing banks or financial institutions via an autonomous decentralised ledger system known as a blockchain.

 The value of Bitcoin had relatively humble beginnings, only surpassing \$1,000 USD in January of 2017, before peaking later in that same year.
 Its value has seen highs and lows over the years illustrating the high volatility associated with this pioneering digital asset.
-This volatility is highlighted by the price of Bitcoin ranging between US\$10,440 and \$64,863 over the past 12 months.
+This volatility is highlighted by the price of Bitcoin ranging between US\$10,440 and \$64,863 in the 12 months leading up to the fund being launched in September 2021.
+Since the Fund was launched the price of Bitcoin has remained extremely volatile.